Vatican leaks scandal: Aftermath of the investigation

 One of the reasons listed for the dismissal of Ettore Gotti Tedeschi as president of the Vatican Bank was the "Failure to provide any formal explanation for the dissemination of documents last known to be in the president's possession."

 On 17 December 2012, the Pope received a report on "Vatican lobbies" prepared by Cardinals Julián Herranz, Salvatore De Giorgi, a former archbishop of Palermo, and Jozef Tomko.
 The same day, the Pope reportedly decided to resign, a decision he made public in February 2013, becoming the first in almost 600 years to resign of his own volition.
 The resignation of Pope Benedict XVI occurred on 28 February.

 Vatican spokesman Federico Lombardi, speaking on Vatican Radio on 23 February 2013, strongly criticized media coverage of the report as a financial scandal which purportedly became, upon the cardinals' internal investigation, a homosexual sex and blackmail scandal as well.
 Although the dossier was available only to Pope Emeritus Benedict XVI and the investigators themselves, the latter were free to discuss the results of their investigation with the cardinal electors of the March 2013 papal conclave, and the dossier itself was to have been given to Benedict's successor, Pope Francis.
 On 1 March 2013, Lombardi reported that "two or three phones" had been tapped.

 On 12 June 2013, it was reported that leaked notes of a private conversation between Pope Francis and Catholic officials at the Latin American Conference of Religious confirmed the existence of "a stream of corruption", and that "the 'gay lobby' is mentioned, and it is true, it is there. ...We need to see what we can do."
 According to La Repubblica: "Vatican investigators had identified a network of gay prelates."
 Vatican spokesman Federico Lombardi made no comment on the remarks made in "a private meeting".

 In July 2016, the Vatican Court acquitted the two journalists involved in the "Vatileaks" trial, citing freedom of expression as its reason.
 Judge Giuseppe Della Torre, director of the tribunal of the Vatican City State, declared that "the court had no legitimate jurisdiction over Gianluigi Nuzzi and Emiliano Fittipaldi."
 Monsignor Lucio Balda, by contrast, was sentenced to 18 months in prison for leaking official documents and his sentence began on 22 August in a cell within the confines of the Vatican.
 Requests for a papal pardon for Balda were met with silence, until Pope Francis granted him clemency after he served half his jail sentence.

 Paolo Gabriele died on 24 November 2020, at the age of 54, following a long illness.

+In popular culture

+The 2019 film The Two Popes primarily takes place in the aftermath of the scandal.